 Two Different Grievance Procedures

 In a “3-6 level grievance” the member alleges that there was a violation of the contract at their work location (school, district office, etc.).
-In general, these grievance are grievances about a situation under the control of your principal or head administrator.
+In general, these grievances are about a situation under the control of your principal or head administrator.
 Examples of a 3-6 grievance are: missed prep periods, programming, summer school, not enough supplies, and unsafe or unsanitary conditions.
 These grievances are filed against the principal or unit administrator .
 That administrator has five school days to schedule a hearing with the school’s field representative.
 Then the member, the field representative and the principal or department head meet to discuss the matter.
 The principal or unit administrator must then submit a written decision to the Union within five school days.